 Shake the tin back and forth to distribute the batter into an even layer in each well.

-Place the muffin tin in the center of the preheated oven and bake for 18 minutes, or until a toothpick inserted in the center of a muffin comes out with a few moist crumbs attached.
+Bake in the center of the preheated oven for 18 minutes, or until a toothpick inserted in the center of a muffin comes out with a few moist crumbs attached.

 Serve immediately or wrap tightly in freezer-safe wrap and freeze.
 Defrost at room temperature before serving.